bmribler/hdf5_plugins/documentation/hdf5-docs/release_specifics/sw_changes_1.10.md

 A new version of the function, H5Rdereference2, is introduced.

-The compatiblity macro H5Rdereference is introduced.
+The compatibility macro H5Rdereference is introduced.

 ### Autotools Configuration and Large File Support
 Autotools configuration has been extensively reworked and autotool's handling of large file support has been overhauled in this release.